Cannot find an issue from a closed subproject when search scope is Project and its subprojects

 I'm closing this request since 2.1.0 adds the ability to close projects.
 Closed projects are still visible/searchable but read-only.

-#5 Updated by Marius BALTEANU about 1 year ago
+#5 Updated by Marius BALTEANU over 1 year ago

 - File 0001-Include-closed-projects-in-search-for-scope-subproje.patch added